SisyphusRex/k-assignment-6-flaskdatabase/README.md

 * Use JavaScript / jQuery to handle getting to the edit page of a item in the list by setting a click listener on the table row for the item.
 (This would replace the edit link from scaffolding)
     1. I put a click listener into the base.html and it works EXCEPT that it also reacts to clicking on the header row.
 * Use JavaScript / jQuery to pop up a confirmation delete message when deleting a beverage.
 (I realize that there is already a delete check via a whole page, but I want a JS one in addition to that for the Extra Credit)
+    1. pasted copied script into beverage_delete.html, doesn't work as of 12/11/2024
 * Ability to click on a table header and sort the list of items by that column.
 You must do at least 2 column headings.
     1. I attempted this one.
 I can sort by the headers, albeit not in place, but by rendering a new view.
 Now, I tried adding the radio buttons for Active, Inactive, All, but I can't get the table to show up.
 The only button I tried the Active, Inactive, All radio button filtering on is sorting Price by Ascending order.
 The other header buttons sort as they should.
     2. I commented out the status checker on Price sort in Ascending order, so it sorts as normal.